While there is a lot of misconception going around in terms of the lack of enough plant-based protein sources, the truth is otherwise.

 Talking about their consumption, you can cook or boil them while making them a part of your soups, salads or stews.

 Peas also come over as an excellent vegan protein source, and most of the vegans prefer it in the powdered ‘Pea Protein’ form.
-Moreover, it is majorly used in cooked across various parts of Asia, Europe and the middle east.
+Moreover, it is majorly used in cooking across various parts of Asia, Europe and the middle east.

 Speaking of its nutritional value, one cup(100gm) of raw/cooked or boiled peas brings around 8gms of proteins on your meal platter.